Originally published on April 25, 2018. Updated June 26, 2024.

 Download: UTDallas.edu (Direct file, Word)

-Gantt charts, as we learned earlier, are one of the most prominent charting techniques in project management.
-Though nearly a century old, Gantt charts still find use across industries in projects of varying complexities.
+As we learned earlier, Gantt charts are one of the most prominent charting techniques in project management.
+Though nearly a century old, they still find use across industries in projects of varying complexities.

 As a project manager, you’ll use Gantt charts extensively.
 Anything that can be broken down into constituent tasks can be represented on a Gantt chart.
 Not only does this help you visualize deadlines, but it can also help you understand task dependencies.

-Refer to this article to learn more about Gantt charts, their advantages/disadvantages, and how to use them.
+This article explains Gantt charts, their advantages and disadvantages, and how to use them.

-While you can create your own charts from scratch in Excel, you’ll save a lot of time by using Gantt chart templates.
+While you can create your own Excel template for project management, you’ll save a lot of time using Gantt chart templates.

 For an even easier solution, consider using project management software with built-in Gantt charts, such as Workamajig.